Vimor123/mtg-card-price-checker/README.md

 * output to new collection files - the checker will create new files in the current working directory
   - python checker.py -o [filenames ...]
   - Note: this will create new files with a name "previous file name" (1)."extension" only if those files don't exist in the current working directory

+* print only, do not check the prices online - the checker will not check for new prices, it will read the price from the file
+  - python checker.py -p [filenames ...]
+  - Note: every line in this file should be in this format: "card name";"quantity";"card price"[; ...]

 ## Notes